DEFRA/disinfectant-frontend/README.md

 ## Contributing

-If a need to alter/add code to this prject arises, please follow the steps below to contribute:
+If a need to alter/add code to this project arises, please follow the steps below to contribute:

-1. Make sure you have cloned the repository as shown in the `Setup Instructutions` above.
+1. Make sure you have cloned the repository as shown in the `Setup Instructions` above.
 2. Create a new branch with a descriptive name:

 ```bash